 - Low appliance placing.
 In order to be able to use the oven, hob, washing machine, dishwasher, they should all be models with side opening and operating, as well as be within reach.

 - Sockets and switches within an arm’s reach.
+Install both at the right height.

 - Install handlebar grips in bedrooms and other key places.